makrai/notes/fabbri2007-SummEval.md

     * for large-scale comparisons of recent summarization models,
   * We release a toolkit of 12 evaluation metrics with an extensible and unified API to promote the reporting of additional metrics
-  * We collect and release expert, as well crowd-sourced, human judgments for 16 model outputs on 100 articles over 4 dimensions to further research
+  * We collect and release expert, as well as crowd-sourced, human judgments for 16 model outputs on 100 articles over 4 dimensions to further research

 # 2 Related Work